Why Workplace Drug Testing Is Needed

 - Other areas that have a drug and alcohol abuse problem include workers from shoe and apparel stores, department stores, grocery stores, and other retail stores.

-We are always on the road.
-Whether we are going to work or just on our way to our local grocery store, we encounter buses and trucks on the road.
 The transportation industry is one of the industries that have high rates of alcohol and drug abuse.
 This poses a threat to road safety and increases the risk of an accident.
-The Federal government shows the following rates of alcohol and drug abuse in this industry:
+FAA drug testing, DOT drug testing, and post-accident drug testing should be issued for all areas of the transportation industry:

 - Truck drivers (light) have the highest use of illicit drugs in the past year, at 18.9%.
 They also have the highest rate of heavy alcohol use, at 15.1%.